gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_02_Event_Endpoint_Management/README.md

 ![](resources/images/topic_publish_gw.png)

-An message information should be displayed telling that the topic has been published.
+A message information should be displayed telling that the topic has been published.
 The topic is now published on the EEM catalog and is made available for application developer.
 The event gateway has been configured to allow connection to this TOPIC (connection to other topics that have not been configured on the gateway is not allowed) and only to **consume** event (event publication is not allowed).
 Credentials needs to be provided in order to consume event through the gateway.
 These credentials will be generated when the application developer self-register to consume events from this topic in the catalog.
 This will be done on the next part of the lab.

+> The event gateway expose a topic to a consumer that is using **Kafka as protocol**.

 ### Wrap-up
 In this part we have